notsohan/NoteTakingApp/README.md

 # NoteTakingApp
-A simple note-taking CRUD web app built using SpringBoot, Spring Data JPA, Thymeleaf and MySQL!
+A simple note-taking CRUD web app built using SpringBoot, Spring Data JPA and MySQL!